sangeetha-murugesan-sda9/ToDolist_final/README.md

 *The code for this application uses the Gradle build tool (https://gradle.org.).
 Instructions for installing Gradle are available in the official documentation(https://gradle.org/install) which describes several options.*

-*The application can also be run via terminal with the Gradle.The user have to download the external .jar file by running the following commands via terminal.*
+*The application can also be run via terminal with the Gradle.
+The user have to download the external .jar file by running the following commands via terminal.*
 *step 1.*
 ```bash